Colin Meloy: Musical career

 The Decemberists formed in 2000 after Meloy met Nate Query, who introduced him to keyboardist Jenny Conlee, and the three scored a silent film together.
 Meloy had met multi-instrumentalist Chris Funk, who was a fan of Tarkio, at a solo show prior to meeting Conlee and Query.
 Since its formation, Meloy has served as the band's singer, guitarist, and principal songwriter.
 His work with the Decemberists thus far entails eight studio albums, ten EPs, twenty-two singles, two compilations, and two live albums.

 In 2003 Meloy contributed vocals to the track "The Lady From Reims" on Reclinerland's The Ideal Home Music Library.
 Meloy also contributed vocals on the tracks "Cemetery Row" and "Twilight Distillery" on The Minus 5's 2006 Yep Roc release.
 Meloy covered the Elliott Smith song "Clementine" for a compilation of Portland, Oregon artists to support a children's charity, and in mid-2006, he contributed the track "Lazy Little Ada" on the Kill Rock Stars compilation, The Sound the Hare Heard.
 In 2007, Meloy lent his voice to an episode of Lil' Bush.
 He appeared with Charlie Salas-Humara in the music video for "A Pillar of Salt" by The Thermals.

 In 2005, Meloy went on his first solo tour to support the self-released six-song EP, Colin Meloy Sings Morrissey, consisting of six Morrissey covers.
 Only 1000 copies of the album were made and they were sold only on this tour.
 Meloy did a second solo tour in January 2006, playing with Laura Veirs and Amy Annelle.
 On this tour, he sold an EP featuring covers of British folk artist Shirley Collins.
 2006 tour performances were recorded for a live release.

 Meloy contributed an online bonus track for Lavender Diamond on their Imagine Our Love album, performing a solo version of "Oh No".

 Meloy began another solo tour in April 2008.
 This coincided with the release of his debut solo album, Colin Meloy Sings Live!, on the Kill Rock Stars label.
 Singer-songwriter Laura Gibson was the supporting act for the full tour.
 As with previous EPs, Meloy sold an EP only available on this run: Colin Meloy Sings Sam Cooke, a collection of five Sam Cooke songs, arranged and performed by Meloy, with Gibson singing harmonies.

 Meloy appeared in the 2013 documentary film Another Day, Another Time: Celebrating the Music of "Inside Llewyn Davis", which detailed a one-off concert in New York City honoring traditional American folk music in preparation for the release of the Coen brothers' film Inside Llewyn Davis.
 The concert, organized by T Bone Burnett, featured several notable musicians representing multiple generations; Meloy performed a cover of Jackson C. Frank's "Blues Run the Game" as well as a version of "Joe Hill" alongside Joan Baez and Gillian Welch.

+Meloy has jokingly described himself as "the King of Sad Sap Poets" in reference to his often somber lyrics.